As in other areas of life, being part of a group helps us grow as disciples of Jesus Christ.

 Growing as disciples together

-John soon traveled to Oxford to visit his brother.
+Soon after receiving that letter, John traveled to Oxford to visit his brother.
 A few weeks after his arrival back in Epworth, Lincoln College asked him to return to his residence on campus and resume his duties as a fellow.

 Reunited in Oxford, the brothers periodically met with Charles’ friend William Morgan for prayer, Bible study, and conversation.
 They also received the Lord's Supper at least once a week, earning them the nickname “Sacramentarians.”